kuzzleio/kuzzle-device-manager/doc/1/controllers/device/clean/index.md

 ## Arguments

 - `days`: Specify on which period of time you want keep payloads (`default: 7`).
-- `valid`: Specify which payloads are to be deleted (`default: true`).
+- `valid`: Specify if valid, invalid or both payload should be deleted (`default: true`).
 - `deviceModel`: deviceModel name.

 ## Response

-Returns an array with the deleted payloads ids.
+Returns the number of deleted payloads.